fgauna12/AzureRancherHa/README.md

 ## Known Issues

 First time you run, you will have to ssh to get added to the trusted hosts list.
 Then run `terraform apply` again

+Have to manually (portal) add a firewall rule to the database to allow traffic from the subnet.
+Also will force you to add a service endpoint from the subnet.